 Our pillowcase finishes to fit a standard bed pillow insert (20″ x 26″): approximately 20″ high x 30″ wide, including the 4″ cuff.

-If you like these pillowcases, try some of our other pillowcase projects listed below.
-For even more fun, browse our Project Index.
+If you like these pillowcases, try some of our other pillowcase projects in our Bed Linens category.
+Click to jump to that section.

 Sewing Tools You Need